For all inquiries, please click the ITASIA Chatbot button in the bottom left corner for assistance.

-This information below is subject of change.
-(Last updated on November 2023)
+*The information below is subject to change (last updated on September 2024).

 A1.
 The ITASIA Admissions Office is unable to respond to such inquiries.
 Applicants are fully responsible for completing the online application form by the deadline.

-A. This is not required.
+A. It is not necessary to contact potential supervisors before applying to the ITASIA Program to confirm their willingness to serve as your advisor.
 Faculty appearing at the top of the “Faculty” list of the ITASIA Webpage are all accepting new Masters and Doctoral students (unless otherwise noted).
+However, it is beneficial to research the faculty profiles on the ITASIA homepage to identify faculty members whose expertise aligns with your research interests.

 A. Yes.
 At the bottom of the application form page, there is a button to “Save and Resume Later” that will generate a link allowing you to work on the application form later.
 The link to resume expires after 30 days.
 Please be sure to keep a record of the link in order to resume your application later.
 However, once you submit the application, you cannot go back and edit it again.